Al Baker

-James Albert London Baker (born December 9, 1956), nicknamed "Bubba", is a former professional American football defensive end who played in the National Football League (NFL) from 1978 to 1990.
+James Albert London Baker (born December 9, 1956), nicknamed "Bubba", is an American former professional football player who was a defensive end in the National Football League (NFL) from 1978 to 1990.
+He played college football for the Colorado State Rams.
 He was named to three Pro Bowls and was the NFL Defensive Rookie of the Year.

 Professional career

-Baker, a graduate of Weequahic High School in Newark, New Jersey and Colorado State University, was drafted in the second round of the 1978 draft by the Detroit Lions.
+Baker, a graduate of Weequahic High School in Newark, New Jersey and Colorado State University, was selected in the second round of the 1978 NFL draft by the Detroit Lions.
 Listed as 6-6 and 250 pounds, he combined speed and strength.